Question 1: What are the 1:World device requirements?

 Question 14: Will learners have email or other accounts?

 Beginning in Grade 3 all learners are issued a school owned Google account.
 This account includes access to Gmail, Google Drive, Google Docs, Google Sheets, Google Slides, Google Calendar and Google Sites.
 This account remains the property of AIS-R and the school reserves the right to monitor and revoke access if needed.
-When a learner leaves AIS-R their account will be deactivated with the exception of seniors who will retain access to their account for one year after graduation
+When a learner leaves AIS-R their account will be deactivated with the exception of seniors who will retain access to their account for six months after graduation

 Question 15: How and where should devices be stored/cared/monitored for at home?